cancerberoSgx/mirada/ojos/README.md

       - GUIs for real use cases like grabcut
 - [ ] integrate mirada-cli generateCommands script here
   - [ ] use operations interfaces
+- [ ] an utility to build "time-scan" video effects like in https://hackaday.io/project/10581/logs ?
 - [ ] decide what we do with commands - remove it ?
 - [x] addWeighted
 - [x] edge detectors supporting multiple channels ?